the-teachingRSE-project/institutionalized_education/README.md

 **We have regular meetings, out meeting notes can be found here: https://pad.gwdg.de/s/pVBQ3Sh7Z#**

-**If you want to get notified of our calls, and participate in the discussion by E-Mail, we have a Mailing-List: https://lists.uni-wuerzburg.de/mailman/listinfo/teachingrse**
+**If you want to get notified of our calls, and participate in the discussion by E-Mail, we have a Mailing-List: jmu-teachingrse@listserv.dfn.de**

 You can contribute in various ways: